 But what makes one better than the other?
 Are there categories where IPS panels have the edge over VA and vice versa?
 Let's take a closer look.

 Pixel response time refers to how fast a monitor can shift from one color to another (typically black to white or gray to gray) and is measured in milliseconds.
 But what does a low response time mean for gamers in the real world?
-A lower response time will garner less motion blur and allow for a clearer picture with fast-moving scenes in games.
+First, a lower response time will garner less motion blur and allow for a clearer picture with fast-moving scenes in games.
 Of the two, IPS panels tend to have the lower response times, typically at 1 to 3 ms for the fastest panels (some even going as low as 0.5 ms).

 Refresh rate refers to how often your screen can display an image per second and is measured in hertz (Hz).
 So, if you have a monitor like the Gigabyte Aorus FI25F with a refresh rate of 240 Hz, it refreshes the image 240 times per second.
 However, to hit 240 Hz or the high watermark of 360 Hz, you're not just dependent on your monitor.

 Most gaming monitors have a minimum 120 Hz refresh rate and ramp up from there.
 Generally, the higher the number, the better performance you'll see with a smoother picture.
-However, you'll also need one of the best graphics cards for gaming capable of outputting pixels at a rate fast enough to keep up.
+However, you'll also need one of the best graphics cards for gaming, capable of outputting pixels at a rate fast enough to keep up.

 IPS panels can be had from the standard 60 Hz up to 360 Hz on the fastest 1080p panels (like the Asus ROG Swift PG259QN).
 For a long time, 4K IPS panels were stuck at a maximum of 144Hz.
 However, that changed recently with the introduction of the ViewSonic Elite XG320U, which overclocks to 150Hz (at the expense of Adaptive-Sync).

-The best VA panels can top 240 Hz, and Samsung's yet-to-be-released Odyssey Neo G8 can even hit 240 Hz at 4K using Display Stream Compression (DSC).
+The best VA panels can top 240 Hz, and Samsung's Odyssey Neo G8 can even hit 240 Hz at 4K using Display Stream Compression (DSC).

 While neither IPS nor VA panels can match the "infinite" contrast ratio of new OLED panels, VA does have the upper hand.
 A good VA panel can exhibit a static contrast ratio of 2,000:1 to 3,000:1.
 However, the very best panels can crank that figure to 4,000:1 and beyond (for example, the AOC C32G2ZE can hit 4,000:1).
 The advantage that VA panels hold over IPS in contrast ratio is even more pronounced in darkened rooms, where "IPS glow" can be a serious problem.